Springe direkt zu Inhalt

 • Standard time to degree: 4 semesters

-• Language: English, German
+• Language: English

-Standard curriculum plan of the Master’s Degree Programs in Biology
+Contents of the Master’s Degree Programs

 Between the introductory module and the Research Project and Master’s thesis, a combined total of 60 credit points must be earned through freely chosen courses in the supplementary area.

 Towards the end of the studies, there needs to be a second mandatory module completed called the “Research Project” (15 credit points).
 It can be carried out in any of the research groups at the institute or in various external research facilities.
 This module can be undertaken in the same group or laboratory where the Master’s thesis will be conducted, but it can also be separate from the thesis.
+However, if you study in the Master’s Degree program “Biodiversity, Evolution, Ecology”, you have to choose a research project with this specialisation.

 The Master’s thesis, worth 30 credit points, is the final step to meet the requirements for obtaining the Master’s degree and should be completed during the fourth semester.